Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Zubax Babel may generate SLCAN notifications only in the following cases:

 1. A CAN frame is received.
-2. If loopback is enabled: a CAN frame is successfully transmitted.
+2. If loopback is enabled: a CAN frame has been successfully transmitted.

 The format of notifications is the same as for [CAN transmission commands](#CAN_frame_transmission):